TheSoftwareHouse/Kakunin/docs-src/steps.md

 Checks if the values for column `:columnElementName` of each row specified by `:elementName` is sorted in either ascending or descending order.

-`:columnElementName` must be a locator used to get a column on each row of an array `:elementName`.
+`:columnElementName` must be an element used to get a column on each row of an array `:elementName`.
 For example:

 ```html
 <table>